June 30, 2023 · Jeremy Razook

 Now available to all hotel profiles, Google Posts are a great way to share announcements and updates about your hotel.
-Currently, Google offers three types of posts that hotels can use: COVID-19 update, What’s New, and Event.
+Currently, Google offers two types of posts that hotels can use: Add update and Add event.

-For the What’s New post type, you can include an image or a video, text, and a call to action with a link to your website.
+For the What’s New post type, you can include an image and a call to action with a link to your website.
 For the Event post type, you can add an image or a video, event details, event title, event dates, and a call to action with a link to your website.
-The COVID-19 update post type includes a space to add updates to your health and safety policies and a call to action with a link to your website.

 Important Note: Google says hotels can’t create a post that “suggests the existence of or that links out to deals, promotions, special offers, or discounts.”
-Google wants people to stay within their hotel metasearch ecosystem, so it makes sense that they wouldn’t want anyone to leave to book elsewhere.
+Google wants people to stay within their hotel metasearch ecosystem, so it makes sense that they wouldn’t want anyone to book another way.